Beacons Way Ultra 100

 26. A person who is not party to these Terms shall not have any rights under or in connection with them under the Contracts (Rights of Third Parties) Act 1999.

-27. We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under the Terms that is caused by events outside our reasonable control (Force Majeure Event).
+27. We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under the Terms that is caused by events outside our reasonable control.

 A Force Majeure Event includes any act, event, non-happening, omission or accident beyond our reasonable control and includes in particular (without limitation) the following: strikes, lock-outs or other industrial action; civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war; fire, explosion, storm, flood, earthquake, subsidence, epidemic or other natural disaster; impossibility of the use of railways, shipping, aircraft, motor transport or other means of public or private transport; impossibility of the use of public or private telecommunications networks; the acts, decrees, legislation, regulations or restrictions of any government; and pandemic or epidemic.

-During the race – Unless medically unable, you should only be pulling out of this Race at a Checkpoint (CP)… It is not our responsibility to pick up a runner short of a CP.
-Please inform a GB Ultras Race Marshal or the Event Director of your withdrawal.
+Unless medically unable, you should only be withdrawing from the Race at a Checkpoint Only.
+It is not our responsibility to pick up a runner short of a Checkpoint.
+Please inform a GB Ultras Race Marshal or the Race Director of your withdrawal.
 This will ensure all participants who are registered and pull out of the race are accounted for, allowing for the accurate and safe running of the event.
-If a participant withdraws at a Checkpoint they must hand over their race number to race staff to signal their retirement.
-Marshals’ will inform the race organiser and each of the remaining Checkpoints can then update their lists.
-A sweeper after the cut off time will take retired participants to the Finish Venue, there may well be a wait to be picked up.
-Although ultimately decisions to continue are in the hands of the runner, GB Ultras reserve the right to pull any participant out of the race on health grounds.
+If a participant withdraws at a Checkpoint they must hand over their RACE NUMBER AND GPS TRACKER to Race Staff to signal their retirement.
+A sweeper after the cut off time will take retired participants to the Finish Venue, there may well be a wait to be picked up and there may well be other Checkpoints called at along the way.
+Although, ultimately decisions to continue are in the hands of the runner, GB Ultras reserve the right to pull any participant out of the race on health grounds.

 GB Ultras Running Club